digidem/mapeo-config-deconstructor/README.md

 ```

 ## TODO
-- Use tar to extract `.mapeosettings` file.
-- Turn the tool into an executable and get settings file from ARG.
+- Change configFolder input to be config.
+Check if it's a folder or file.
+In case it's a file use tar to extract `.mapeosettings` file into a /tmp/mapeo-settings-{random-uid} folder where the same logic for folder can be applied.
+Apply changes to README, bin.js and src/index.js files.
 - Improve error handling and reporting.
-- Add more customization options.